typst/hayagriva/README.md

 This expression would match both entries in our example and therefore the command would return the same result as the first reference command.

-Hayagriva also allows you to explore which values where bound to which sub-entries if the selector matches.
-This is especially useful if you intend to consume Hayagriva as a dependancy in your application and need to debug an expression.
-Suppose this selector that always binds the sub-entry with the volume field to `a`, regardless of if it occurred at the top level or in the first parent: `a:*[volume] | * > a:[volume]`.
-You can then use the command below to show which sub-entry was bound as `a` for each match:
+Hayagriva also allows you to explore which values were bound to which sub-entries if the selector matches.
+This is especially useful if you intend to consume Hayagriva as a dependency in your application and need to debug an expression.
+Consider this selector which always binds the sub-entry with the volume field to `a`, regardless of if it occurred at the top level or in the first parent: `a:*[volume] | * > a:[volume]`.
+You can then use the command below to show which sub-entry the selector bound as `a` for each match:
 ```bash
 hayagriva literature.yml --select "a:*[volume] | * > a:[volume]" keys --show-bound
 ```